featurevisor/featurevisor/docs/cli.md

 ### Feature

-To benchmark evaluating a feature itself if it is enabled or disabled via SDK's `.isEnabled()` method:
+To benchmark evaluating a feature itself if it is enabled or disabled via SDK's `.isEnabled()` method against provided [context](/docs/sdks/javascript/#context):

 ```
 $ npx featurevisor benchmark \